 Around age 13, Jimmy started strolling through the antique shows playing guitar and singing as well as entering local singing contests for Elvis music to get comfortable in front of people.
 When Jimmy was just 16, he began playing professionally all over Oklahoma and the surrounding states with his mentor Cliff Major, owner of C Major Guitars from Wichita.
 During his early years, Jimmy played SXSW and toured with Nick Curran and Smiley Erwin in the late 1990s.
 Melvin and Jimmy constructed an outdoor Route 66 performance venue on the property of an antique store called the Western Trail which garnered local news coverage and articles.
 For several years, they performed historic mountain music there every week in the mid 2000s.

-Jimmy released his album “Heartaches and Honkytonks” with Wild Records in 2016 with a majority of his original material, reaching Japan, Spain, and England with sales and radio play.
+Jimmy released his album “Heartaches and Honkytonks” with Wild Records in 2016 with a majority of original material, reaching Japan, Spain, and England with sales and radio play.
 In April 2016, the UK Rock n’ Roll Magazine published an article citing Jimmy’s story and his family heritage of musicians.
 Jimmy’s band was nominated for the Academy of Western Artists “Pure Country” award in four categories; Best Male Vocal, Best Duo/Group, Best CD/Album, and Best Song, all for his album “Heartaches and Honkytonks.”
 He played Viva Las Vegas Rockabilly Weekend in 2016, 2018, and 2021 with a great audience reception.

 In 2019, Jimmy performed a showcase in Memphis for the Ameripolitan Awards Production.
 People from all over the world nominated various artists in roots music categories.
 Jimmy was nominated and won the award for “Best Rockabilly Male.”
 In August 2019, Jimmy performed for Summer Jamboree festival in Italy and in September, he entertained for High Rockabilly festival in Spain.